• Skip to primary navigation

 Notes

-• Turkey meatballs (raw or cooked) can be frozen for 3 months in a tightly sealed freezer-safe container.
+• Freezing: Freeze for 3 months in a tightly sealed freezer-safe container if desired.

 Nutrition Estimate